tshort/WebAssemblyInterfaces.jl/wasm-ffi/README.md

 For the type definition, the second argument is the number of dimensions in the array.

 To build the packaged JavaScript files, run `npx webpack` in this folder.
+To initialize NPM stuff, run `npm install`.